peterddrummond/xspde_matlab/doc/source/interactive.rst

 Stochastic partial differential equations
 =========================================

-More generally, xSPDE solves [Werner1997]_ a stochastic partial differential equation for a complex vector field defined in space-time dimension :math:`d=1-4`, written in differential form as
+More generally, xSPDE solves [Werner1997]_ a stochastic partial differential equation for a complex vector field defined in space-time dimension :math:`d=1-4`.
+Equations of this type occur in many disciplines, including biology, chemistry, engineering and physics.
+They are in differential form as

 .. math::